Skip to main content

 The following limits per individual or corporation or entity remain unchallenged and are still in effect:

 (e) Limits to Contributions.
-No candidate shall, for any one election, allow total contributions from any one person with the exception of contributions from the candidate himself or herself of more than 5% of the annual salary for such office at the time of filing the Declaration of Candidacy.
+No privately financed candidate shall, for any one election, allow total contributions, including in-kind contributions, from any one person with the exception of contributions from the candidate themselves of more than $2,000 for Council Candidates and $6,000 for Mayoral Candidates.
+Limitations on contributions for publicly financed candidates are detailed in the Open and Ethical Elections Act.